Valley of the Giants

-Yosemite Valley on the wings of an eagle only as Mars Lasar can take you.
 This transcendent musical adventure is a multi-sensory journey through one of the world ’s most magical creations of nature, Yosemite Valley.
-You will smell the pungent wildflowers, feel the glacial winds on your face, hear the roar of the skyscraping waterfalls and experience deep inner peace and mystic contemplation inspired by the spirit of mother nature ’s most awesome masterpiece, Yosemite.
-Wash in a symphony of multicultural rhythms, melodies and organic sounds that will sooth and inspire you to the core.
+You will smell the pungent wildflowers, feel the glacial winds on your face, hear the roar of the skyscraping waterfalls and experience deep inner peace and mystic contemplation inspired by the spirit of Mother Nature’s most awesome masterpiece, Yosemite.
+Wash in a symphony of multicultural rhythms, melodies and organic sounds that will soothe and inspire you to the core.
 Truly a living, breathing musical experience for your soul, from the home of the Valley of the Giants via the extraordinary Mars Lasar, and with your purchase a portion of proceeds will support the Yosemite National Park.

 Inspired by the sheer granite cliffs of El Capitan and Half Dome, the shimmer of Mirror Lake and Glacier Point, the breathtaking vastness of Sentinel Meadow to the power of Nevada Falls.
 This style of nature/music is one of my favorite things to compose.
 I hope you enjoy it as much as I enjoyed writing it.